BUCS110-B1-Fall2024/final-project-dylanngpt/template_final_project-master/important_files/README.md

 ### Classes

 - **Player**: Manages the character's position, movement, and collision detection.
-- **FallingObject**: Represents objects falling from the sky, with attributes like speed and type.
+- **Falling_Object**: Represents objects falling from the sky, with attributes like speed and type.
-- **Game**: Oversees the game logic, including difficulty scaling and score tracking.
+- **Model**: Oversees the game logic, including difficulty scaling and score tracking.
-- **GUIManager**: Handles rendering of the game screen and updates based on user interaction.
+- **view**: Handles rendering of the game screen and updates based on user interaction.
-- **DataHandler**: Manages saving and loading of high scores from a file.
+- **HighScoreManager**: Manages saving and loading of high scores from a file.

 Milestone 3: